Language: EN

 Cycle in a graph

-• Connected Graph: A graph is connected if there is a path between every pair of nodes in the graph.
-This means that you can reach from any node to any other node in the graph by a sequence of edges.
+• Connected graph: A graph is connected if there is a path between every pair of nodes in the graph.
+This means that you can reach from any node to any other node in the graph through a sequence of edges.

 grafos-conexos

-• Acyclic Graph: An acyclic graph is a graph that contains no cycles.
-In other words, there are no closed paths in the graph.
+• Acyclic graph: An acyclic graph is a graph that does not contain any cycles.
+In other words, there is no closed path in the graph.

-• Complete Graph: A complete graph is a graph in which each pair of nodes is connected by an edge.
-This means that there are no isolated nodes in the graph and that each node is directly connected to all other nodes in the graph.
+• Complete graph: A complete graph is a graph in which every pair of nodes is connected by an edge.
+This means that there are no isolated nodes in the graph, and that each node is directly connected to all other nodes in the graph.

 Graphs are essential for solving a variety of problems in programming, such as finding the shortest path between two points, detecting cycles in a system, or modeling complex relationships.